-In the top volume, the dining space is sandwiched between two tribunes which not only provide access to the solarium and changing rooms before leading up to the rooftop pool, but gives extra storage and spaces on which to relax.
-Even here windows are cut, looking both down into the calm pool below and up into the one above; letting the dappled light shine into the living room floating above the dining area.
+In the top volume, the dining space is sandwiched between two tribunes which not only provide access to the solarium and changing rooms before leading up to the rooftop pool but gives extra storage and spaces on which to relax.
+Even here windows are cut, looking both down into the calm pool below and up into the one above; letting the dappled light

 Y House will being construction in 2017 and is MVRDV’s second project for realisation in Tainan after winning the competition to transform the T-Axis in downtown Tainan with The Urbanist Collaborative and LLJ Architects.
 This transformation of the T-axis is aimed at reconnecting the city with nature and its waterfront, by creating a lagoon on the site of the former China-Town Mall and a green corridor with public interventions along Haian Road.

-Winy Maas, Jacob van Rijs, Nathalie de Vries with Wenchian Shi, Hui-Hsin Liao, Ángel Sánchez Navarro, Diana Bibisheva, Antonio Luca Coco, Costanza Cuccato and Jaime Domínguez Bálgom and Matteo Artico
+Design Team: Winy Maas, Wenchian Shi with Hui-Hsin Liao, Ángel Sánchez Navarro, Diana Bibisheva, Antonio Luca Coco, Costanza Cuccato and Jaime Domínguez Bálgom and Matteo Artico

 Co-architects: KAI Architects Tainan, Taiwan